 The total Fund volatility taking into account the expected interactions between the different asset classes shown, based on the underlying volatilities and correlations of the assets, in line with mean variance portfolio theory is 12.4%.
-On this basis, the total value on increase is £21,752.2 million and the total value on decrease is £16,952.8 million.
+On this basis, the total value on increase is £22,132.8m and the total value on decrease is £16,572.8 m.
 Due to the approach taken to determine the total Fund volatility (in which the beneficial impact of diversification is recognised), the monetary impact on the total Fund assets is determined using the total Fund volatility, which is lower than the sum of the monetary impact for each asset class.